Skip to main content

 Weird Things I Can Sue For

 We are a litigious society.
-More than 100 million lawsuits are filed in state courts each year.
+State courts handle more than 100 million lawsuits each year.
 Add another 400,000 cases in federal courts.
-That's more than one lawsuit for every three Americans.
+That’s more than one lawsuit for every three Americans.

-Before we get started, note that most of the cases we discuss below were brought by individuals who were not represented by lawyers.
-If you believe you have been wronged, you may want to consult one before you go to court.
-If nothing else, you may avoid the embarrassment of filing a frivolous lawsuit.
+Before we get started, note that many of the plaintiffs here did not have legal representation.
+If you believe you have a case, you should consult an attorney before you go to court.
+You may avoid the embarrassment of filing a frivolous lawsuit.

 Unhappy With an A, a Student Sues for an A+